VAMOS A CHILE, AMIGOS !

 - Hosting to dinners and help wth the language

-- The Andes range is the 2nd largest in the world, making the skiing experience unforgettable.
+- The Andes mountain range is the 2nd largest in the world, making the skiing experience unforgettable.
 The winters often see raging storms off the Pacific, lasting a few days, often broken up with long periods of sunny weather.

 - Soaring condors, and grazing vicuñas at ridge top